 Dee Moonesinghe, MD, 2nd Vice Chair

-Dr. Moonesinghe has worked in a dyad relationship with the North hospital administrator and leads clinical care, and oversaw quality and safety for the region to ensure strategic alignment and growth.
-Dr. Moonesinghe has been actively involved in the Network Bioethics Council, Root Cause Analysis team and the Network Breach Committee.
+She most recently served in executive leadership as Vice President, and the Physician Executive for Community Hospital North with Community Health Network (CHNw), and previously served in this role at Community Howard Regional Hospital, in Kokomo, for a couple of years prior to her move to the North Region.
+In this role she worked in a dyad relationship with the hospital administrator to lead clinical care, and oversaw quality and safety for the region to ensure strategic alignment and growth.
+Dr. Moonesinghe has always been actively involved in the Network Bioethics Council, Root Cause Analysis team and the Network Breach Committee.

 Darlisa E. Davis, Treasurer